-In addition to covering the cost of Granville’s Fourth of July Fireworks, providing lead sponsorship of the Granville Turkey Trot, and funding a community plan for the arts, the Granville Community Foundation has provided funding for a variety of programs such as art education for seniors, new equipment for the Granville High School Film Club, and a Veterans Day concert.
-Please see our full list of grant recipients below.
+In addition to covering the cost of Granville’s Fourth of July Fireworks, providing lead sponsorship of the Granville Turkey Trot, and supporting the Wildwood Park construction, the Granville Community Foundation will provide funding for a variety of programs such as new technology at the Granville Public Library, equine therapy for Granville students, and Senior Center programming.

 Kiwanis Club of Granville

 Fireworks are integral to Granville’s Fourth of July Celebration and perhaps one of our community’s most anticipated and celebrated events of the year.
 Community collaboration is key to this beloved tradition, which involves scores of volunteers and the support of numerous local organizations.
 In that spirit, a grant from the Granville Community Foundation will cover the entire cost of the fireworks show, which will take place on July 6.
 Read more about Fourth of July event highlights for 2018.

 Over the last 12 years, the Turkey Trot has united Granville around a single important issue: hunger.
 Hundreds of families volunteer, participate in, and support this event which raises funds for the Food Pantry Network of Licking County.
 The Granville Community Foundation is proud to provide lead sponsorship of this important family and community tradition.
 Read more about the Granville Turkey Trot.